-Our Membership is currently full, but if your interested in training with us please contact John Dolsen for further information and possible openings in the near future!
+We our currently expanding our Membership and if your interested in training with us please contact John Dolsen for further information!

 *** OCTOBER 22-23 2016 ***